 Some of the commonly cited benefits of open standards include:

 - Broad availability of libraries and tooling

 - Availability of knowledgeable staff

 AMQP 1.0 and Service Bus

-The addition of AMQP 1.0 means that it’s now possible to leverage the queuing and publish/subscribe brokered messaging features of the Service Bus from a range of platforms using an efficient binary protocol.
+The addition of AMQP 1.0 means that you can now leverage the queuing and publish/subscribe brokered messaging features of Service Bus from a range of platforms using an efficient binary protocol.
 Furthermore, you can build applications comprised of components built using a mix of languages, frameworks and operating systems.

 The diagram below illustrates an example deployment in which Java clients running on Linux, written using the standard Java Message Service (JMS) API, and .NET clients running on Windows, exchange messages via the Windows Azure Service Bus using AMQP 1.0.

 Figure 1: Example deployment scenario showing cross-platform messaging using Service Bus and AMQP 1.0